FIWARE/ops.Fuel-main-dev/doc/source/user-guide.rst

 +++++

 In “Nodes” tab, the user can view the state of his environment, where the nodes are ordered by Roles.
 Thus, the user can view the node's details and configure them appropriately.
-By clicking on “Add Nodes” button, the ITBox shows users the list of available roles and the list of unallocated nodes.
+By clicking on “Add Nodes” button, the OPS-Deploy shows users the list of available roles and the list of unallocated nodes.
 After selecting a role, other incompatible roles are automatically disabled.
 For example, a controller node cannot be together with a compute node simultaneously, and so on.
 Finally the user applies changes (Fig. 5).

 .. image:: _static/OPS-Deploy-5.png